Madison station (CTA): Operations and connections

 As originally opened, the Metropolitan's trains ran every six minutes between 6 a.m. and 6:30 p.m., and every ten minutes during the night; the average speed was 16 mph.
 By 1898, this schedule was updated so that trains ran at 30-minute intervals on each branch, or 15 minutes on the combined Northwest branch, during night hours.
 Unlike the Lake Street Elevated, which operated smoking cars at some times but not at others, all of the Metropolitan's motor cars allowed smoking.
 Smoking was banned by the city across the "L" and in streetcars in response to a 1918 influenza outbreak, a prohibition that has remained in force ever since.

 The fare across the "L" was legally mandated to be a nickel (5 cents, $ in 2021) in the late 19th and early 20th centuries.
 The nickel fare continued until temporarily increased by a cent to 6 cents in 1917 ($ in 2021) before stabilizing to a dime in 1920 (10 cents, $ in 2021).
 Starting in 1922, fares were usually marketed in packs of three rides for 25 cents, or 8 1/3 cents per ride ($ per ride in 2021), but individual fares remained 10 cents each.
-At the same time, a weekly pass was introduced, the first in a major American city, for $1.25 ($ in 2021) for rides outside of Evanston and Wilmette.
+At the same time, a weekly pass was introduced, the first in a major American city, for $1.25 ($ in 2021) for rides entirely within city limits.
 Unlike other elevated railroads at the time, the Metropolitan did not sell tickets for passengers to present to staff; instead customers gave their nickel to the station agent to record in a registry, a practice similar to streetcars at the time.
 This practice was ultimately adopted by the other elevateds.
 Station agents on the Metropolitan were originally on duty 24 hours a day; fare collection by on-train conductors was adopted on the Northwest between 1931 and 1934 and again during 1936 and 1937.